Reactive Aggression

 This victim’s reactive aggression to a perceived wrong cost him his life.

-Daniel Goleman explains that expressions of aggression require skill.
-In his book Social Intelligence, he wrote, “the skillful use of an implicit threat of physical aggression lies not in the application of force itself but in neural mechanisms that fine-tune a response to best fit the circumstances.
-It combines self control with empathy and with social cognition” (2006).
+“The skillful use of an implicit threat of physical aggression lies not in the application of force itself but in neural mechanisms that fine-tune a response to best fit the circumstances.
+It combines self control with empathy and with social cognition” (Goleman, 2007).

 Perceptions of Threats